 · You have the right to request that we correct inaccurate and/or incomplete personal information we hold about you.
 If our records are incorrect or incomplete, please let us know by emailing email@example.com or calling our Supporter Care team on 0207 612 0370.

-· In certain circumstances you may request that we erase your personal information we hold about you (‘the right to be forgotten’).
+· In certain circumstances, you may request that we erase the personal information we hold about you (‘the right to be forgotten’).
 This will mean we may not recognise you should you decide to support us in the future.
 For further information and to understand your options please contact our Data Protection Officer at email@example.com.

 We maintain the highest standards of data privacy and security to protect your personal details and other information about you because we want you to feel completely confident about engaging with us.
 We regularly review our processes and procedures to protect your information from unauthorised access and use, accidental loss and/or destruction.